 NYU Wagner and University College London's School of Public Policy (UCL), in a unique partnership, offer an innovative one-year joint Master of Public Administration, Executive program in Global Public Policy and Management (Global EMPA).

 Global Content at Global Sites, in One Year

 The Global EMPA program is a one-year, full-time program.
-Students will spend the first semester (August - December) at NYU Wagner in New York City and the spring semester (January - May) at UCL in London.
-Students will spend the summer (June - August) in locations across the globe working on a client-based Capstone project.
+Students spend the first semester (August - December) at NYU Wagner in New York City and the spring semester (January - May) at UCL in London.
+Students spend the summer (June - August) in locations across the globe working on a client-based Capstone project.